Smell

 This older man was a hulking six-footer.
 He had a shock of snow-white hair that was thick and full; his eyes deep-set blue.
 His needle nose lay above a malevolent smirk (Joe could visualize him as a Stormtrooper goose stepping down the boulevards of Frankfort).
 The average person would look at this man’s face with his bull neck and melon-sized head and think “This is not a nice guy”.
 The man’s head was so huge his drug store reading glasses were ill-fitting and two small.
 The side piece bows struggled to meet his ears.

 From before the plane’s doors were locked and until arrival in Boston seven hours later, this inconsiderate traveler would wheeze hack, cough, sneeze his way across the Atlantic Ocean and without wearing a mask.
 The Adameks – and all the surrounding passengers– had been poured into a 500 ton Petri Dish and became living, breathing Agar Agar.
 At one point, he was sneezing into the tiny complimentary airline pillow.
-Joe observed this and became nauseous.
+Joe observed this and felt nauseous.

 Things became hostile.
 Midway through the flight a heavily tattooed biker four rows behind yelled “Hey asshole!!
 Put a fucking paper bag over your head!
 You’re killing us back here!”
 Nobody moved and there was concern a fist fight would ensue.
 Violent behavior has become common on domestic and interntional flights.
 Fortunately, T.M. never responded.